Introduction

 Model of the First Fort made by a Castle Island Volunteer

-The garrison consisted of the captain, the gunner, and an undetermined number of men; in 1634, three men enlisted for a year’s service at 10 pounds a year.
-In 1641, the Court authorized the captain to employ a gunner and his men 150 bushels of Indian corn a year.
+The garrison had the captain, the gunner, and several soldiers.
+In 1634, three men joined for a year, earning 10 pounds each.
+By 1641, the Court approved the captain’s request to hire a gunner and his team.
+They received 150 bushels of Indian corn each year.

 Saker Gun